tddfellow/learning-hour-hexagonal-architecture/README.md

 }
 ```

+## Important note on Port interfaces

+The Port interfaces **MUST ONLY** mention the concepts of your domain and never a technological detail.
+These details belong to adapters and infrastructure code.

+The only exception out of these are necessary things like asynchronous operation wrappers, such as
+`Promise<T>`, `Task<T>`, etc.

+Even the exceptions that are to be thrown from the Port should belong to the business domain.

 ## Kata: Time tracking

 You have been tasked to implement an application for personal time tracking.
 Here are the use cases that